 Exfoliating is good for the skin, but the new trend of chemical exfoliators can be intimidating.
-Learn more about chemical exfoliators and the benefits they can do for your skin.
+Learn more about chemical exfoliators and the benefits they can offer your skin.

-This is a natural shedding process that keeps our skin young, healthy and beautiful but a lot of factors such as genetics, skin-aging and sun damage slows down and eventually stops this process.
-When we don’t shed enough of these dead skin cells, it leaves a variety of unwanted skin problems ranging from clogged pores, blemishes, dry skin, uneven skin tone, wrinkles and fine lines.
+This is completely normal and part of the natural shedding process that keeps our skin young, healthy and beautiful.
+However, a lot of contributing factors such as genetics, skin-aging and sun damage, can slow down and eventually stop this natural process.
+When we do not shed enough of these dead skin cells, it can cause a variety of unwanted skin problems such as clogged pores, blemishes, dry skin, uneven skin tone, wrinkles and fine lines.

-To help our skin rid itself of dead skin cells, you need to exfoliate.
-By regularly exfoliating, you are not just getting rid of skin buildup, you are also improving its texture and appearance, reducing your chances of breaking out and improving your skin’s ability to absorb your other skincare products.
-In essence, exfoliating will make your skin look nicer and makes it all-around better overnight.
+In order for your skin to rid itself of dead skin cells, you need to exfoliate!
+Regular exfoliation does not only remove skin buildup, but it also improves the skin’s texture and appearance.
+This also reduces your chances of breaking out and helps improve your skin’s ability to absorb other skincare products better.
+In essence, exfoliating regularly will help reveal newer, smoother skin.

 There are two ways to exfoliate the skin: Physical Exfoliants and Chemical Exfoliants.

 Physical or manual exfoliators are the classic face scrubs.
-These contain small particles that buff away the top layer of dead skin cells, giving your face a good scrub and making your skin feel squeaky clean.
+These contain small particles that buff away the top layer of dead skin cells and often leave skin feeling squeaky clean.

-Results from physical exfoliation are often immediate but they are not really that effective as they can only remove what’s on the surface of the skin.
+Results from physical exfoliation are often immediate but it is important to note that they can only remove dead skin on the surface.

 AHAs are water-soluble acids that naturally occur in substances such as milk, grapes and sugar cane.
 These compounds have really tiny molecules that work by penetrating the skin’s surface and melting the intercellular bonds that hold it together, helping the skin’s natural shedding process.